How to Remove Shrubs: DIY Methods, Costs, and When to Hire a Pro

 - Everything above, plus:

-- Mattock or pickaxe (the most useful shrub removal tool)
+- Mattock or pickaxe ($30-50, the single most useful shrub removal tool you’ll own)

 For large, established shrubs (8+ feet, 15+ years):